MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/disconnect-organization-from-azure-ad.md

 ---
-title: Disconnect your Azure DevOps organization from Azure AD
+title: Disconnect your Azure DevOps organization from Azure Active Directory
-description: Learn how to stop using your organization's directory and sign in with a Microsoft account by disconnecting your Azure DevOps Services account from your directory ms.prod: devops ms.technology: devops-accounts ms.assetid: 3eb744cf-854d-4cbd-b725-c2e070bd922b
+description: Learn how to stop using your organization's directory and sign in with a Microsoft account by disconnecting your Azure DevOps  account from your directory ms.prod: devops ms.technology: devops-accounts ms.assetid: 3eb744cf-854d-4cbd-b725-c2e070bd922b